JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 ### Practical example: Maximum stopping time of Collatz function

-We can use `maximum` to compute the maximum stopping time of Collatz function on the given the range of initial values
+We can use `maximum` to compute the maximum stopping time of Collatz function on a given the range of initial values

 ```julia:max_collatz_stopping_time
 max_time = ThreadsX.maximum(collatz_stopping_time, 1:100_000)